JianGoForIt/lp_rffs/README.md

 ## Setup instructions
 * Install PyTorch.
 Our implementation is tested under PyTorch 0.3.1.
-* Clone the LP-RFFs repo, along with the HALP repo (duplicated and adapted from the repo of the original authors) in the same folder.
+* Clone the LP-RFFs repo, along with the HALP repo (duplicated and adapted from the repo of the original authors) into **the same folder**.
 ```
 git clone https://github.com/JianGoForIt/lp_rffs.git
 git clone https://github.com/JianGoForIt/halp.git